foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/mli_kernels/conv_2d.rst

 ..

-Optionally, saturating ReLU activation function can be applied to the result of the convolution during the function’s execution.
+Optionally, saturating ReLU activation function can be applied to the result of the convolution during the function's execution.
 For more information on supported ReLU types and calculations, see :ref:`relu_prot`.

 This is a MAC-based kernel which implies accumulation.
 See :ref:`quant_accum_infl` for more information on